PostGuitarist/vscode-to-vs-extension/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Currently, the extension is not published to the VSCode marketplace.
-To use it, you must clone the repo (or downlaod a release) and install it manually.
+Currently, the extension is not published in the VSCode marketplace.
+To use it, you must clone the repo (or download a release) and install it manually.
 To do this, follow these steps from the [VSCode documentation](https://code.visualstudio.com/docs/editor/extension-marketplace#:~:text=You%20can%20manually%20install%20a,point%20to%20the%20.vsix%20file.):

 _For more examples, please refer to the [Documentation](https://example.com)_